Welcome to the

 Recent improvements at the Ironhead boat ramp offer better boat launching and retrieval, and better bank fishing opportunities.
 Please park only in the parking lot, pack out all garbage and respect adjacent property owners.

 Sixes River muddies quickly, clears slowly, and boasts an excellent steelhead run.
-Bank fishing and boat access are at Cape Blanco State Park, Hwy 101 bridge, ODFW, and BLM properties.
-Boat anglers can find floats that range from two miles to 12 miles.
+Bank fishing and boat access are at Cape Blanco State Park, Hwy 101 bridge, and at ODFW and BLM properties.
+Boat anglers can find easy floats that range from two to 12 miles.
 Most anglers fish roe, spinners, run plugs or fly fish.

 Floras Creek muddies quickly, clears slowly, and has an excellent steelhead run.
-Bank and boat access are all on private lands.
+Bank is very limited.
+Boat access is very limited and mostly on private lands.

 Back to top